No2Pads, a simple Notepad clone

 Read on for a walkthrough of how the code works.

-To add the widget to our window, we just create it as normal and then set it in the central widget position for the window.
+To add the widget to our QMainWindow, we create it as normal and then set it as the central widget.
 We don't need a layout, since we won't be adding any other widgets.

-We also setup the editor to use the system fixed width font QFontDatabase.FixedFont at pointsize 12.
+We also configure the editor to use the system fixed-width font (QFontDatabase.FixedFont) at point size 12, which is ideal for a plain text editor.

 python